Shawn Spears: World Wrestling Entertainment (2006–2009)

-ECW (2008–2009)

 On the August 19 episode of ECW, Spears made his WWE television debut as a heel under the name Gavin Spears as part of Theodore Long's "New Superstar Initiative" in a losing effort to Ricky Ortiz.
 After his ECW debut, Spears began splitting time between ECW and FCW.
 On the September 2 edition of ECW, Spears was defeated by Super Crazy.
 After a three-month absence due to competing in FCW, Spears returned to television on the December 16 episode of ECW, where he lost to Finlay in what turned out to be his final match for the company.
 On January 9, 2009, Arneill was released from his contract.

 Independent circuit (2009–2013)

 The day before he had been released from WWE, Arneill had broken his hand, and was unable to wrestle for 12 weeks following his release as a result.
 On May 27, 2009, Spears wrestled and lost to fellow WWE alumnus Elijah Burke in a tryout dark match for Total Nonstop Action Wrestling at their Impact! television tapings.
 On June 12, Spears made an appearance for Ring of Honor (ROH), where he defeated Alex Payne.

 On May 16, 2010, Arneill, under his Gavin Spears ring name, teamed up with El Hijo de L.A.
 Park in a losing effort to Dr. Wagner III and Gigante Extassis on an Extreme Air Wrestle show in Mexico, marking his first tour of Mexico.
 On May 28 and 29, Arneill made appearances at the 2010 Anime North convention.

 On August 15, he teamed up with Idol Stevens to capture the WWC World Tag Team Championship after defeating Thunder and Lightning.
 On October 31, Spears and Stevens lost the World Tag Team Title back to Thunder and Lightning.